 Lucas Kowalczyk

-In addition, Lucas is a member of the firm’s White Collar Defense and Investigations Group focusing on asset forfeiture litigation in federal court, government and internal investigations, and criminal and regulatory matters.
-Among other matters, Lucas helped persuade the U.S. Department of Justice that the firm’s client was innocent, and secured a full release of nearly $20 million worth of interest in assets seized from the client by the government.
-In another matter, after nearly two years of litigation, Lucas helped convince the DOJ to dismiss forfeiture proceedings against a client and recovered over $16 million worth of properties held by the government.
+Lucas is also a member of the firm’s White Collar Defense and Investigations Group, focusing on government and internal investigations as well as criminal and regulatory matters.
+Among other representations, Lucas helped secure a full release of nearly $20 million worth of interest in assets seized from the firm’s client by the U.S. Department of Justice.

 Lucas is a graduate of the National Trial Advocacy College.